Tutorial: Protect files with admin quarantine

 To set admin quarantine settings, under the settings cog, go to Settings.
 Provide a location for the quarantined files and a user notification that your user will receive when their file is quarantined.

 For Box, the quarantine folder location and user message can't be customized.
-The folder location is the drive of the admin who connected Box to Cloud App Security and the user message is: This file was quarantined to your administrator's drive because it might violate your company's security and compliance policies.
+The folder location is the drive of the admin who connected Box to Defender for Cloud Apps and the user message is: This file was quarantined to your administrator's drive because it might violate your company's security and compliance policies.
 Contact your IT administrator for help.